UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_kebnekaise.md

 Go to [the HPC2N OpenOnDemand portal](https://portal.hpc2n.umu.se/)
 and click 'Login to HPC2N OnDemand'.

-???- hint "How does that look like?"
+???- hint "What does that look like?"

     ![Click 'Login to HPC2N OnDemand'](rstudio_on_kebnekaise_1.png)